This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 SmartQueue distributes the calls according to the operators' statuses.
 Here are all possible statuses:

 Online — the operator is logged into the system.
-Yet the operator cannot receive inbound activities.
+Yet the operator cannot receive inbound tasks.

 Offline — the operator is not logged into the system.

-Ready — the operator can receive inbound activities, such as calls and IMs.
+Ready — the operator can receive inbound tasks, such as calls and IMs.
 You need to set this status manually.

 Dialing — the operator has an inbound call, which he has not yet answered or declined.